9vlc/ptnotes/notes/dumping_igpu_vbios_freebsd.md

 ./a.out vbios.dat
 ```

-you this should retrieve you a vbios file.
+this should retrieve you a vbios file.

 *if you are using a dedicated gpu, please note that
 the output will be lacking a gop / csm video driver*